 Peterik came up with the intro while driving his car one day.
 He was looking for a dramatic way to start the song, emphasizing the slashing punches being thrown in the fight sequences.
 It was reminiscent of an intro he and Sullivan had put together a few years earlier for the song "Youngblood" on Survivor's first album.

 Sylvester Stallone loved this song.
-When he heard the demo, he told the group it was exactly what he was looking for, but requested a mix with louder drums and asked if they could write a fourth verse instead of repeating the first as they had done.
+When he heard the demo, he told the group it was exactly what he was looking for, but requested a mix with louder drums and asked if they could write a new third verse instead of repeating the first as they had done.
 The group did what Stallone suggested - they went about modifying the first verse and remixed the song.